SPIP

 In both examples, the mask is smaller than the original image, therefore, a thumbnail-like image is created.

-Warning: The result on the luminosity will be more important in the resulting image than in the mask.
+Warning: The impact on the image’s luminosity will be more significant on the resulting image than in the mask.

-Warning (2): in reality, the luminosity mask is a colouration mask.
+Warning (2): In reality, the luminosity mask is a colouration mask.
 If the mask is in colour, then the luminosity and the colour of the resulting image will be modified.
-However, this effect is difficult to predict.
+However, this effect is rather difficult to predict the results of.